carterprince/universe/README.md

 If you want to run the source version, make sure you have Colorama installed with `pip install colorama`.
 Then, extract universe-release-source.zip, and run `python system.py` in that directory with Python 3 installed.

+# Setting the seed

+Run `system.py` with the `-s` or `--seed` option.

+Example: `python system.py -s SeedyMcSeedFace`

+Each seed generates the exact same, including nations' and individuals' names.

 # Making your own things

 The composition of everything is defined in `things.py` in the `data` folder.